skoolkid/skoolkit/sphinx/source/html-templates.rst

 * ``address`` - the address of the entry (may be in decimal or hexadecimal format, depending on how it appears in the `skool` file, and the options passed to :ref:`skool2html.py`)
+* ``annotated`` - '1' if any instructions in the entry have a non-empty comment field, '0' otherwise
 * ``byte`` - the LSB of the entry address
 * ``description`` - the entry description
 * ``exists`` - '1' if the entry exists, '0' otherwise